ORGANIZATION, NATURE OF BUSINESS AND GOING CONCERN

 The accompanying condensed consolidated financial statements include the accounts of Basanite, Inc. and its wholly owned subsidiaries, Basanite Industries, LLC and Basalt America formerly known as Rockstar Acquisitions, LLC.

 (C) Liquidity and Management Plans

-At March 30, 2020, the Company had cash of $101,841 compared to $129,152 at December 31, 2019.
-At this time, the Company believes that it has sufficient access to future capital to fund its planned operations through the second quarter of calendar year 2020.
+The Company had cash of $575,912 compared to $129,152 at September 30, 2020 and December 31, 2019, respectively.
+Currently, the Company requires sufficient capital to fund its planned operations through the end of calendar year 2020 and through the first quarter of 2021.
 We have historically satisfied our working capital requirements through the sale of restricted common stock and the issuance of warrants and promissory notes.
 Until future revenues and corresponding cash flows materialize, we will attempt to fund working capital requirements through third party financing, including a private placement of our securities as well as bridge loan arrangements.
 We cannot provide any assurances that required capital will be obtained or that the terms of such required capital may be acceptable to us.
 If we are unable to obtain adequate financing, we may reduce our operating activities until sufficient funding is secured or revenues are generated to support operating activities.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef